-All references to GSK within these pages apply equally to GSK, ViiV or GSK Consumer Healthcare employees.
+All references to GSK within these pages apply equally to GSK, ViiV or GSK Consumer Healthcare employees

-You can change your participation at www.totalrewardonline.co.uk between the 1st and 26th of the month.
+You can change your participation at www.totalrewardonline.co.uk between the 1st and 26th of the month\.
 Definitions

-- Pensionable Salary Your Basic Salary, excluding bonus. - Final Pensionable Salary Final pensionable salary is your Basic Salary in the 12 complete months ending on the last day of the month in which you retire, leave or die. - Basic Salary is the basic amount of pay that you receive excluding bonus.
-From 1 April 2013 future increases to Basic Salary will be limited for the purposes of calculating pensionable salary to a maximum of 2% in any one year, subject to certain exceptions, as set out in the Decision on Change / Confirmation of Ballot outcome documents issued in Q4 2012.
+- Pensionable Salary Your Basic Salary (including any contractual shift pay) less an offset broadly equivalent to the basic state pension over the corresponding period.
+Basic Salary excludes overtime, bonus, commission, etc. - Final Pensionable Salary Final pensionable salary is your Basic Salary (including any contractual shift pay) in the 12 complete months ending on the last day of the month in which you retire, leave or die, less an offset which is broadly equivalent to the basic state pension over the corresponding period. - Base Salary is the basic amount of pay that you receive excluding overtime, commission, bonus, shift pay and any other fluctuating elements of pay.
+From 1 April 2013 (or the date of the next pay review for collectively bargained employees), future increases to base salary and any shift allowance that you receive will be limited for the purposes of calculating pensionable salary to a maximum of 2% in any one year, subject to certain exceptions, as set out in the Decision on Change / Confirmation of Ballot outcome documents issued in Q4 2012.
 As a member of a DB plan, if you receive an increase in remuneration of above 2% within any one year (1 April to 31 March), the excess above 2% will be paid as a Non-Pensionable Salary Supplement. - Combined Remuneration The sum of your Basic Salary and your Non-Pensionable Salary Supplement (if applicable) is called your Combined Remuneration.
 Wherever the terms 'salary' or Annual Salary are referenced in isolation under this Plan, these refer to Combined Remuneration.
-The term 'Combined Remuneration' is relevant to you as an employee building up benefits in one of GSK's UK defined benefit (DB) pension plans. - Life Assurance Salary Your Life Assurance Salary is the total of your Basic Salary and any Non Pensionable Salary supplement that you are receiving. - Contribution Salary Your current annual rate of Basic Salary less an offset equal to the basic state pension.
-You make contributions each month based on 1/12th of this amount.
+The term 'Combined Remuneration' is relevant to you as an employee building up benefits in one of GSK's UK defined benefit (DB) pension plans. - Life Assurance Salary Your Life Assurance Salary is the total of your Basic Salary and Shift Allowance and any Non Pensionable Salary supplement and any Non Pensionable Shift Allowance that you are receiving. - Contribution Salary Your current annual Pensionable Salary.
+Your monthly contributions are based on 1/12th of this amount.